googlemaps/js-adv-markers-utils/README.md

  - `npm run deploy`: deploys the application to google cloud storage bucket `gs://storage.ubidev.net/marker-api-playground`

+### deployment process

+We're deploying from our local repository, so first of all, make sure that you don't have any uncomitted changes.

+    git status

 # Marker API Design Decisions

 ## Concepts